STAY IN TOUCH WITH THE LATEST TRENDS IN DESIGN

 If teams lack autonomy and are constantly fearful of being judged, then they stop experimenting.
 No experimentation, no innovation.

-Such a potent emphasize on customer convenience by Jeff Bezos made it clear for every team what to pursue.
-Every team mission was to deliver better customer convenience than before.
+Such a potent emphasis on customer convenience by Jeff Bezos made it clear for every team what to pursue.
+Every team mission was to deliver better customer convenience.

 The secret key to Amazon’s success is that they never overlooked the big trends.
 They try to be the first to commercialize new consumer trends.
 Voice — Alexa?
 Drones Delivery?